tonightpass/kitchn/README.md

 ## Description

-[Kitchen](https://github.com/tonightpass/kitchen) is the UI library of [Tonight Pass](https://tonightpass.com).
+[Kitchen](https://github.com/tonightpass/kitchen) is the [Tonight Pass](https://tonightpass.com) delicious React components.

-It can be used on every [React](https://reactjs.org) and [React Native](https://reactnative.dev/) project as a complete UI library with optimized and customizable components.
+It's an UI Kit that can be used on every [React](https://reactjs.org) and [React Native](https://reactnative.dev/) project as a complete UI library with optimized and customizable components.

 See [Kitchen Documentation](http://docs.onruntime.com/kitchen) for all details.